SAP/abap-to-json/docs/basic.md

 * Deserialize JSON objects, arrays, and elementary types into corresponding ABAP structures.
 Complex objects, with embedded arrays and objects with any level of nesting, are also supported.
 * **Convert JSON to an internal table**
 * Generic deserialization of JSON objects into reference data types:
-  * as simple data types (integer, boolean, or string into generic data reference (REF TO DATA) -> ABAP type is selected based on JSON type.
+  * as simple data types (integer, boolean, or string into a generic data reference (REF TO DATA) -> ABAP type is selected based on JSON type.
   * as dynamically generated complex object (structures, tables, mixed) for initial REF TO DATA fields
   * as typed references for prefilled REF TO DATA fields (you assign a reference to a typed empty data object to the REF TO DATA field in execution time)
-* Deserialization of unknown JSON structures possible using method GENERATE into on-the-fly created data types
+* Deserialization of unknown JSON structures is possible using the method GENERATE into on-the-fly created data types
 * On **JSON** to **ABAP** transformation following rules are used:
   * objects parsed into corresponding ABAP structures, classes (only classes with constructors with no obligatory parameters are supported), or internal hash/sorted tables
   * arrays converted to internal tables (complex tables are also supported).
   * Boolean converted as ABAP_BOOL (‘’ or ‘X’)
   * Date/Time/Timestamps from JSON converted based on the type of corresponding ABAP element
-  * integers/floats/strings moved to corresponding fields using ABAP move semantic (strings are un-escaped).
-There is no limit on the size of deserialized strings, the only restriction is the constraints of receiving data type.
+  * integers/floats/strings moved to corresponding fields using ABAP move semantics (strings are un-escaped).
+There is no limit on the size of deserialized strings; the only restriction is the constraints of the receiving data type.
 Escaped Unicode symbols (\u001F) in strings are decoded.
   * elementary data types are converted if they do not match: JavaScript integer can come into ABAP string or JavaScript string into ABAP integer, etc.
   * Transformation considers property naming guidelines for **JSON** and **ABAP** so that camelCase names will be copied into the corresponding CAMEL_CASE field if the CAMELCASE field is not found in the ABAP structure.
 Please don't forget to use the same PRETTY_MODE for deserialization, as you have used for serialization.
-  * Default field values, specified in reference ABAP variable are preserved, and not overwritten if not found in the JSON object
+  * Default field values, specified in reference ABAP variable, are preserved, and not overwritten if not found in the JSON object
   * Transformation of **JSON** structures into ABAP class instances is NOT supported.
 * Support of conversion exits on deserialization

+This [online tool](https://www.findocs.xyz/tools/sap/json-to-abap) may help you to generate proper receiving ABAP structures for your input JSON.

 The parser for serializing/deserializing uses single-pass parsing and is optimized to provide the best possible performance in ABAP in a release-independent way.
 But for time-critical applications, which have kernel version 7.20 and higher, it is recommended to use built-in [**JSON** to **ABAP** transformations (CALL TRANSFORMATION)](advanced.md#json-to-abap-transformation-with-the-use-of-call-transformation).